Five9 (NASDAQ:FIVN) PT Raised to $210.00

-Five9 (NASDAQ:FIVN) had its price objective boosted by Canaccord Genuity from $205.00 to $210.00 in a research note released on Friday, PriceTargets.com reports.
-Canaccord Genuity currently has a buy rating on the software maker’s stock.
+Five9 (NASDAQ:FIVN) had its target price increased by Canaccord Genuity from $205.00 to $210.00 in a research report released on Thursday, Benzinga reports.
+The firm currently has a buy rating on the software maker’s stock.

-Several other research firms have also issued reports on FIVN.
-JPMorgan Chase & Co. raised their price target on Five9 from $170.00 to $209.00 and gave the stock an overweight rating in a research report on Monday, March 1st.
-Barclays lifted their price objective on Five9 from $182.00 to $186.00 and gave the stock an equal weight rating in a research report on Monday, March 1st.
-Craig Hallum lifted their price objective on Five9 from $163.00 to $215.00 and gave the stock a buy rating in a research report on Monday, March 1st.
-Bank of America began coverage on Five9 in a research report on Tuesday, April 20th.
-They issued an underperform rating on the stock.
-Finally, Morgan Stanley lifted their price objective on Five9 from $190.00 to $200.00 and gave the stock an overweight rating in a research report on Monday, March 1st.
-Two analysts have rated the stock with a sell rating, four have assigned a hold rating and thirteen have assigned a buy rating to the stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $193.00.
+Other research analysts have also issued research reports about the company.
+Truist boosted their price target on Five9 from $165.00 to $215.00 in a research report on Tuesday, February 23rd.
+Wells Fargo & Company boosted their price target on Five9 from $200.00 to $210.00 and gave the stock an overweight rating in a research report on Monday, March 1st.
+Northland Securities boosted their price target on Five9 from $200.00 to $215.00 and gave the stock an outperform rating in a research report on Friday, April 30th.
+BTIG Research boosted their price target on Five9 from $175.00 to $200.00 and gave the stock a buy rating in a research report on Tuesday, January 19th.
+Finally, Piper Sandler upped their price objective on Five9 from $212.00 to $220.00 and gave the company an overweight rating in a report on Friday, April 30th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and twelve have assigned a buy rating to the stock.
+The stock has a consensus rating of Buy and an average price target of $198.35.

-Five9 (NASDAQ:FIVN) last posted its quarterly earnings results on Thursday, April 29th.
-The software maker reported $0.23 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.12) by $0.35.
+Five9 (NASDAQ:FIVN) last announced its quarterly earnings results on Thursday, April 29th.
+The software maker reported $0.23 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.12) by $0.35.
 Five9 had a positive return on equity of 0.40% and a negative net margin of 8.54%.
-As a group, sell-side analysts anticipate that Five9 will post -0.09 EPS for the current year.
+As a group, analysts forecast that Five9 will post -0.09 earnings per share for the current fiscal year.

-In other news, CAO Leena Mansharamani sold 938 shares of the business’s stock in a transaction on Thursday, March 4th.
-The stock was sold at an average price of $171.65, for a total value of $161,007.70.
-Following the completion of the transaction, the chief accounting officer now owns 17,107 shares in the company, valued at $2,936,416.55.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Rowan M. Trollope sold 6,000 shares of the business’s stock in a transaction on Monday, April 5th.
-The stock was sold at an average price of $163.60, for a total value of $981,600.00.
-Following the completion of the transaction, the chief executive officer now owns 233,794 shares of the company’s stock, valued at approximately $38,248,698.40.
+In related news, CEO Rowan M. Trollope sold 23,221 shares of the company’s stock in a transaction on Thursday, March 4th.
+The stock was sold at an average price of $168.90, for a total transaction of $3,922,026.90.
+Following the transaction, the chief executive officer now directly owns 265,401 shares of the company’s stock, valued at $44,826,228.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Barry Zwarenstein sold 12,500 shares of the company’s stock in a transaction on Tuesday, February 16th.
+The shares were sold at an average price of $181.91, for a total value of $2,273,875.00.
+Following the transaction, the chief financial officer now directly owns 89,298 shares in the company, valued at $16,244,199.18.
 The disclosure for this sale can be found here.
-Insiders have sold 79,481 shares of company stock valued at $13,549,594 in the last quarter.
-3.00% of the stock is owned by company insiders.
+Over the last ninety days, insiders have sold 86,481 shares of company stock valued at $14,762,954.
+3.00% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-Cypress Growth Fund Iii LP bought a new position in shares of Five9 in the fourth quarter worth about $7,674,000.
-Canada Pension Plan Investment Board boosted its stake in shares of Five9 by 350.1% in the fourth quarter.
-Canada Pension Plan Investment Board now owns 103,236 shares of the software maker’s stock worth $18,004,000 after acquiring an additional 80,302 shares during the period.
-Cresset Asset Management LLC lifted its position in shares of Five9 by 9.1% in the fourth quarter.
-Cresset Asset Management LLC now owns 5,186 shares of the software maker’s stock worth $904,000 after buying an additional 433 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its position in shares of Five9 by 12.0% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 68,172 shares of the software maker’s stock worth $11,889,000 after buying an additional 7,323 shares in the last quarter.
-Finally, Wells Fargo & Company MN lifted its position in shares of Five9 by 6.5% in the fourth quarter.
-Wells Fargo & Company MN now owns 1,050,848 shares of the software maker’s stock worth $183,267,000 after buying an additional 64,227 shares in the last quarter.
-97.93% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of FIVN.
+Oak Ridge Investments LLC raised its position in Five9 by 819.3% during the first quarter.
+Oak Ridge Investments LLC now owns 1,077,663 shares of the software maker’s stock valued at $168,471,000 after buying an additional 960,440 shares during the period.
+Norges Bank acquired a new position in Five9 during the fourth quarter valued at $86,336,000.
+FIL Ltd raised its position in Five9 by 19,083.1% during the fourth quarter.
+FIL Ltd now owns 272,017 shares of the software maker’s stock valued at $47,440,000 after buying an additional 270,599 shares during the period.
+Assenagon Asset Management S.A. acquired a new position in Five9 during the fourth quarter valued at $40,108,000.
+Finally, BlackRock Inc. raised its position in Five9 by 4.3% during the fourth quarter.
+BlackRock Inc. now owns 3,617,148 shares of the software maker’s stock valued at $630,831,000 after buying an additional 149,103 shares during the period.
+97.93% of the stock is currently owned by hedge funds and other institutional investors.

 Five9 Company Profile